 Are you searching for a savory snack that seamlessly combines simple, easy, and healthy together?
 Look no further than our smoky and spicy almonds!
 These amazing almonds are a fresh twist on the traditional raw almonds, as the flavors and roasting process really elevate these to the next level.
 While these taste incredible, the aroma of roasting your own almonds is just as phenomenal.
 The whole house will smell decadent, and the scent alone will have your mouth watering up until the time you taste them.
-Not only do these almonds make a fabulous snack, but you can also add them to our Red Lentil Spinach and Sorghum Bowl or Grilled Chicken Sorghum Salad for an added burst of flavor and crunch.
+Not only do these almonds make a fabulous snack, but you can also add them to our Grilled Chicken Sorghum Salad for an added burst of flavor and crunch.

 Recently, the FDA announced that it has started a public process to redefine the “healthy” nutrient content claim for food labeling.
 Redefining “healthy” is part of an overall plan to provide consumers with information and tools to enable them to easily and quickly make food choices consistent with public health recommendations and to encourage the development of healthier foods by the industry (1).
 Almonds now meet FDA’s new guidelines since they predominantly contain “good” fats, as a one-ounce serving of almonds contains 14 grams of total fat, where 9 grams are monounsaturated fat and 3.5 grams are polyunsaturated fat.
 Because of this, almonds are a heart-smart and weight-wise snack.